makkii-dev/qa-rpc/README.md

 *`miner` field is the miner for Aionr Kernel.*

 ### configure kernels and test Accounts
-Update the genesis file and configuration of each kernel(`kernel_configs/aion` and `kernel_configs/aionr`), so the test account can have some pre-mined balance.
+Update the genesis file and configuration of each kernel(`kernel_configs/aion` and `kernel_configs/aionr`), so the test accounts can have some pre-mined balance.

 Many test cases use keystore accounts to perform the transactions, the test accounts `kernel_configs/testing_accounts.tar.gz` needs to be added into each kernel.
 * aion (JAVA):